-Longhorn beetles on cactus won't eat the plant, but their young can cause some damage.
+Longhorn beetles on cacti won't eat the plant, but their young can cause some damage.
 Cactus longhorn beetles live in the southwestern United States, especially in the Sonoran Desert.
 Learn more about these insects and their possible control in this article.

 Cacti ought to be some of the easiest plants to grow.
 Unfortunately, it?s hard to accept just how little maintenance they really need, and plenty of cactus owners accidentally kill them with kindness by watering them too much.
 Learn more in this article.

-Fungal lesions on cactus may be caused by any number of fungal types, but the important things to note are what causes them to colonize and how to prevent their damage.
+Fungal lesions on cacti may be caused by any number of fungal types, but the important things to note are what causes them to colonize and how to prevent their damage.
 Use the information from this article to help minimize or alleviate this damage.

-If you have prickly pear or cholla cacti in your landscape, you?ve probably been confronted with a cottony white mass on the surface of the plants.
+If you have prickly pear or cholla cacti in your landscape, you've probably been confronted with a cottony white mass on the surface of the plants.
 This may be a tell-tale sign of the presence of cochineal scale bugs.
 Learn more in this article.

 Gardeners must be ever vigilant when it comes to diseases on their plants.
 Often, a speedy diagnosis can help prevent more damage.
 This is the case with scab of cactus.
 What is cactus scab?
 Learn more in the article that follows.

 Even in summer toasty regions of Arizona, temperatures can dip down to below 32 degrees Fahrenheit (0 C.) in winter.
-This can result in freeze damage to cactus.
+This can result in freeze damage to cacti.
 Can a frozen cactus be saved?
 Learn what to do for a cactus damaged by cold in this article.

-A fairly common problem occurs when a cactus becomes yellow on the most sun exposed side of the plant.
+A fairly common problem occurs when a cactus becomes yellow on the most sun-exposed side of the plant.
 Can a cactus plant get sunburned?
 If so, is there a cactus sunburn treatment?
 Click this article to learn more about caring for a sunburned cactus.

 Cacti seem to be hardy and fairly resistant to problems, but fungal diseases in cactus can be a major issue.
 An example of this is anthracnose fungus in cactus.
 Is there any effective cactus anthracnose control?
 Find out about treating anthracnose in cactus here.

 Occasionally, mature cactus plants have to be moved.
 Moving cacti in the landscape, especially large specimens, can be a challenge.
-This following article contains tips on how to transplant a cactus without harm to you or the plant.
+The following article contains tips on how to transplant a cactus without harm to you or the plant.

 For some gardeners, rodents feeding on cactus can become a serious problem.
 Poison is one option, but you take the risk of harming birds and wildlife.
-If you?re wondering how to keep rodents away from cactus, click this article for a few suggestions.
+If you're wondering how to keep rodents away from cactus, click this article for a few suggestions.

 How often do you need to water a cactus plant?
 There is more to how to water a cactus than the timing.
 You also need the correct soil porosity, container drainage, site conditions and time of year.
 This article provides more information on watering cactus plants.